This Christmas Chateaubriand recipe is the quintessential holiday roast. Talk about an impressive presentation! And the taste?

 This dish is worthy of a gorgeous Christmas table.
 You can double the recipe to serve up 8 to 10 people!

-Now, go ahead and make this amazing Christmas Chateaubriand recipe!
+Now, in the meantime, go ahead and make this amazing Christmas Chateaubriand recipe!

 Christmas Chateaubriand (Braised Beef Tenderloin)